Flag of Augsburg

 In shield split by red and silver a green pine nut on a golden capital.

 In the course of time, the "golden capital" has become a green capital.

 Interesting sights in Ausburg are the Fuggerei, the botanical garden and the Augsburger Puppenkist.

 Additions from Wikipedia:

-The oldest verifiable city seal of Augsburg from the year 1237 shows a two-towered city gate with a battlement wall and a star above it.
-In the archway is a tree of life, and from 1260 a grape on foot, probably alluding to the name of the town "Augster", which represents a variety of grape.
+The oldest verifiable city seal of Augsburg from 1237 shows a two-towered city gate with a battlemented wall and a star above it.
+In the archway is a tree of life, from 1260 a grape on foot, which probably alludes to the name of the city "Augster", which represents a variety of grape.